 Cook only till the garlic is fragrant.
 Browned garlic will create a bitter flavor!

-Add the rest of your ingredients: ¼ cup canned diced tomatoes, 1 tablespoon curry powder with turmeric, 1 cup chicken bone broth (or regular chicken broth if that's all you have), 1 teaspoon red pepper flakes, 3 dried whole chilies, salt and black pepper.
+Add the rest of your ingredients: ¼ cup canned tomato paste, 1 tablespoon curry powder with turmeric, 1 teaspoon red pepper flakes, 3 dried whole chilies, salt and black pepper.

 Oh, I had a bag of cauliflower rice in the freezer that I wanted to use so I threw that in my curry sauce too!